chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 > Please note that all the following commands are designed for the Bash shell.

-First, we need to provide the following environmant variables since they will be used on several occasions.
+First, we need to provide the following environment variables since they will be used on several occasions.

 ```